 Okay, we understand that we may have a bias, as real estate brokers… the following are our thoughts on why condos make a strong investment.
-You can make your own mind up:
+Take a read and then make up your own mind.

 We’ve always said that investing in Toronto real estate overall is a great choice.
-Toronto is the financial hub of Canada, and Canada has a well-regulated banking sector that is set up to avoid the mistakes that resulted in what happened with the United States housing market.
+Toronto is the financial hub of Canada, and Canada has a well-regulated banking sector that is set up to avoid the kind of mistakes we saw in 2008 from a very de-regulated US housing market.

 The Toronto condo market is particularly a great place to invest, because the appeal of condos to students, down-sizers and young professionals coupled with an extremely low vacancy rental rate (as we write this, it’s 1.4% which is ‘bidding war’ low) throughout the city has created a high demand for condo apartments.